Published on

 Yes, ‘prevention is better than cure’ when it comes to dental care.
 That’s why seeing a dental hygienist is important.
 Take good care of your teeth and they will simply last longer.

 Brush your teeth at least twice a day for two minutes and definitely before you go to bed at night (as plaque bacteria are most active whilst you are sleeping).
-Use a good tooth brush i.e. one that hasn’t worn out and doesn’t have old, splayed bristles (3 months for changing your toothbrush is a good guide).
-If you can, use an electric toothbrush as these can provide very thorough cleaning.
+Use a good toothbrush i.e. one that hasn’t worn out and doesn’t have old, splayed bristles (3 months for changing your toothbrush is a good guide).
+If you can, use an electric toothbrush, as these can provide very thorough cleaning.
 We recommend Oral B oscillating technology toothbrushes.
-There is a huge range (see here at Oral B) , you don’t have to buy the top of the range though to get a very effective electric toothbrush.
+There is a huge range (see here at Oral B), you don’t have to buy the top of the range though to get a very effective electric toothbrush.

 oral-b-electric-toothbrush

 Flossing is very important to clear away the plaque and gunk between your teeth that your toothbrush can’t reach.
 Some people find flossing to be very fiddly.
 If this is the case, you can use floss picks, which are pre-loaded flossing gadgets.
-More expensive than traditional floss, but still cheaper than dental fillings, root canal treatment and certainly better than having a rotten tooth extracted.
+More expensive than traditional floss, but still cheaper than dental fillings, and root canal treatment and certainly better than having a rotten tooth extracted.

 floss-teeth interdental-brush